indecseta/Hackathon-resources/README.md

 # Hackathon Resources
-Collection of selected links containg beginner-friendly CS tutorials for hackathon preparations.
+Collection of selected links containg beginner-friendly tutorials for hackathon preparations.
 (Feel free to recommend other good learning resources.)

+<i>n.b.
+These are mostly free and quick online tutorials, intended for making small projects.
+Full-length college courses and physical books will serve better for in-depth studies.</i>

 ## Frontend